vitorfs/bootcamp/README.md

 Question & Answers App
 ----
-The Question & Aanswers app works just as StackOverflow, you can favorite a question, vote up or vote down answers, aceept an answer and so on.
+The Question & Aanswers app works just as StackOverflow, you can favorite a question, vote up or vote down answers, accept an answer and so on.

 Technology Stack: